On a generalization of affinoid varieties: Spectra of locally convex algebras

 \begin{defn} Let $A$ be a locally convex algebra, we say that $A$ is \emph{multiplicatively convex} if

-with $A_i$ seminormed algebras where the system morphisms are algebra morphisms. \end{defn}
+with $A_i$ seminormed algebras, and where the system morphisms are algebra morphisms. \end{defn}

-\begin{defn} Let $A$ be a topological algebra, we define the \emph{spectrum} $\cM(A)$ of $A$ as the set of continuous multiplicative seminorms on $A$ which are compatible with the valuation on $k$, \ie whose restriction on $k$ is equal to the valuation.
-We endow it with the weak topology. \end{defn}
+\begin{defn} Let $A$ be a topological algebra, we define the \emph{spectrum} $\cM(A)$ of $A$ as the set of continuous multiplicative seminorms on $A$ which are compatible with the valuation on $k$, \ie whose restriction on $k$ is equal to its valuation.
+We endow it with the weak topology induced by the evaluation morphism $|\cdot| \mapsto |f|$, for $|\cdot| \in \cM(A)$ and $f \in A$. \end{defn}